Ty700/Tic-Tac-Toe/README.md

 - Implements the Minimax algorithm to make optimal moves, resulting in an unbeatable gameplay.
 The AI with either win or force a draw.

-## Game Statistics (NEW!!)
+## Game Statistics

-- The game now includes a comprehensive statistics tracking system that records the results of each game played.
+- The game includes a comprehensive statistics tracking system that records the results of each game played.
 This feature allows players to review their game history and track performance over time.

 ### Features